exasol/extension-manager/doc/embedding_extension_manager.md

 ## Embedding the Extension Controller

-If you want to directly use the extension controller in your application you can use the following code as an example:
+If you want to directly use the extension controller in your Go application you can use the following code as an example:

 ```go
 // Create a new configuration